ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 [Navigating Dependency Lifetimes: A Practical Comparison of AddTransient, AddScoped, and AddSingleton in .NET](https://nshyamprasad.medium.com/navigating-dependency-lifetimes-a-practical-comparison-of-addtransient-addscoped-and-8b825a465dc5)

-**Advanced Use of DI: Scoped, Transient, and Singleton Lifetimes**

-**Singleton services**, such as cache or configuration services, can store game state across sessions.
-**Scoped services** are useful for maintaining game-related state during a single request, such as player session data.
-**Transient services** are ideal for lightweight operations that don’t require state preservation between requests.

 ## 10).
 Extension Methods.
 What are the use of extension method : Run(), Use() and Next()?

 Extension methods are a way to add new functionality to existing types without modifying their source code.
 They are static methods that can be called as if they are instance methods on the extended type.
 Extension methods are a powerful feature in C# that can help you write cleaner, more expressive code.